Skip to content

 Use the OAuth 2.0 JWT Authorization Grant in Maskinporten.

-The application receives requests from other clients or resource servers / APIs, whom are authenticated with Bearer tokens.
+The application receives requests from other clients, authenticated with Bearer tokens.

 The tokens contain information about the application that performed the request.
 The tokens will also contain information about the original end user, if any.